-History is taught in weekly sessions throughout the year, so that children achieve depth in their learning.
-The key knowledge and skills that children acquire and develop throughout each block have been mapped to ensure progression between year groups throughout the school.
-At the beginning of each new history topic, teachers refer to classroom timelines to develop children's understanding of chronology.
-Each topic is introduced with reference to the chronology of previous topics (including those from previous years).
-The children are assessed on knowledge and vocabulary before the topic is planned - this creates nuance for those children who know more, or indeed less, than their peers.
-This process informs a programme of study that is responsive to children's interests as well as a test of knowledge and vocabulary before the topic starts, and then at the end of the topic to gauge the depth of learning.
-Key knowledge is reviewed by the children and rigorously checked and consolidated by the teacher.
+To ensure a consistent approach, History is taught in weekly sessions throughout the year so that children achieve depth and breadth in their learning.
+The Key knowledge and skills that children acquire and develop throughout each block have been mapped out to ensure progression between year groups throughout the school and to develop the importance of 'sticky knowledge'.
+This 'sticky knowledge' and key skills along with the links to the national curriculum and the progression throughout the school can be found in the Unit Overviews.

+At the beginning of each project, teachers refer to historical timelines to develop children's understanding of chronology and allowing children to link their current learning with previous learning through this timeline.
+Throughout the unit, key knowledge is reviewed by the children and rigorously checked and consolidated by the teacher to ensure children across the year groups are using appropriate and ambitious vocabulary, which they can carry with them across all areas of the curriculum.

 By the end of year 6, children will have a chronological understanding of British history from the Stone Age to the present day.
 They are able to draw comparisons and make connections between different time periods and their own lives.
 Interlinked with this are studies of world history, such as the ancient civilisations of Greece and the Egyptians - the children are encouraged to be aware of what else is happening around the globe at the time of their chosen study, and indeed to make comparisons of different societies.
 Throughout the school, children need to be able to demonstrate an increasingly sophisticated knowledge of vocabulary and concepts such as empire or monarch.

-Cross curricular outcomes in history are specifically planned for and these are indicated on the school's progression mapping.
+Cross curricular outcomes in history are specifically planned for and these are indicated on the school's progression mapping and linked with the 'Big Idea' for each term.
 The school's own context is also considered, with opportunities for visits to places of historical interest and learning outside the classroom also identified and embedded in practice.
 Visits to the local area and use of local artefacts, as well as the use of online maps and photographs of the school also support contextualised learning, as well as the acquisition of key knowledge and systematic development of key skills.

-Planning is informed by and aligned with the National Curriculum.
-In addition, staff have access to online plans and resources.
-However, teachers' lesson design is not limited and teachers have access to further guidance from national agencies, including the Historical Association.
+Planning is informed by and aligned with the National Curriculum through 'Cornerstones' where staff have access to online plans and resources, although it is imbedded practice that these are adapted for the children in each class.
+However, teachers' lesson design is not limited to 'Cornerstones' planning and teachers have access to further guidance from national agencies, including the Historical Association.
 The history curriculum is designed to ensure appropriate diversity in the significant figures that children learn about.
 Teachers' cater for the varying needs of all learners, differentiating activities where necessary and as appropriate, and ensuring an appropriate level of challenge.
 Outcomes of work are regularly monitored to ensure that they reflect a sound understanding of the key identified knowledge.

-The Early Years Foundation Stage (EYFS) follows the 'Development Matters in the EYFS' guidance which aims for all children in Reception to have and 'Understanding of the World; people and communities, the world and technology' by the end of the academic year.
+The Early Years Foundation Stage (EYFS) follows the 'Development Matters in the EYFS' guidance which aims for all children in Reception to have an 'Understanding of the World; people and communities, the world and technology' by the end of the academic year.